SargonCZ/laser-calculator/README.md

 ![History](screenshots/history.png)

 The history is saved in the `history.json` file and can be cleared by deleting the file or by clicking the `Clear history` button in the `Options` menu.

+### Displaying this file

+If you need help, you can display the `.html` version of this README file by pressing `F1` key or navigating to the `Help` menu and clicking on `Show readme` item.

 ### Starting from `.bat` file with conda